GuenterQuast/picoCosmo_dev/README.md

     # file PFconfig.yaml
     # -------------------
-    # Configuration file for PulseFilter
+    # Configuration file for PulseFilter with Kamiokanne

     #logFile: pFilt     # store all pulses, put Null if no output wanted
     logFile: Null      # store all pulses, put Null if no output wanted